Akiflow Alternatives: We Tested the Best 10 Apps in 2026

 Key features

-- Integrates with tools like Slack, Google Drive, Zoom, Notion, and more
+- ClickUp supports rule-based automations and integrates with tools like Slack, Google Calendar, and GitHub.

 What I liked